FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 30th June 2023.md

 As there were no other nominations the Mayor declared Councillor McSweeney elected as

-Deputy Mayor of the City and County of Limerick and congratulated him on his election.--- 4
+Deputy Mayor of the City and County of Limerick and congratulated him on his election.
+---
+4

 The incoming Deputy Mayor, Councillor McSweeney, then addressed the Meeting: